squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 This module is most suited to Linux kernels prior to 2.6.9.
 Kernels more recent than that support WCCP with the ip_gre module that comes with the kernel.

-Download the  [http://www.squid-cache.org/WCCP-support/Linux/ Linux WCCP module] and compile it as you would any Linux network module.
+Download the  [[http://www.squid-cache.org/WCCP-support/Linux/|Linux WCCP module]] and compile it as you would any Linux network module.
 In most cases this is just to run {{{make install}}} in the module source directory.
 Note: Compiling kernel modules requires the kernel development files to be installed.

 Finally you will need to load the module: